 5. Car inspection tips

-Before you decide to buy a car, you should inspect the car.
+Before you decide to buy a car in Australia, you should inspect the car.
 If you are not comfortable checking the car yourself, here are some options:

 - Make an appointment at a garage to check the car during a test ride.
 As you should always take a test ride in a car, you can use this time to go by a garage and let the car be checked.
 Tell the mechanic that you want to buy the car and that you would like him to check it on safety.